ShaunCurtis/Blazr.ComponentRegistration/readme.md

 # The Blazor Component Registration Pattern

-This Repo demonstrates the basics of how to use the *Blazor Component Registration* pattern.
+This Repo demonstrates the basics of the *Blazor Component Registration* pattern.

 Registration is the process by which a child component registers itself with a parent component.
 The actual content is built out by the parent based on data provided by the child.